tbranyen/diffhtml/README.md

   npm install diffhtml-react-compat
   ```

-  This is a compatibility package meant to be a drop-in replacement for the
+  **Highly Experimental:** This is a compatibility package meant to be a
-  modules: `react` and `react-dom`.
-It wraps the [diffHTML
+  drop-in replacement for the modules: `react` and `react-dom`.
+It wraps the
-  Components](/packages/diffhtml-components) package as the base for the
+  [diffHTML Components](/packages/diffhtml-components) package as the base for
-  component constructors.
+  the component constructors.
 It then layers additional React-specific APIs.

 * [diffhtml-static-sync](/packages/diffhtml-static-sync)